usherlabs/protobuf-zmq-rust-generator/README.md

 ## How to Use

+1. Install this crate as a `build-dependency` in your `Cargo.toml` file.
-1. Create a `build.rs` file in your project's root.
+2. Create a `build.rs` file in your project's root.
 Look to [prost-build documentation](https://docs.rs/prost-build/latest/prost_build/) for detailed instructions.
-2. Utilize our service generator during the build process:
+3. Utilize our service generator during the build process:
      ```rust
         prost_build::Config::new()
         // Optional: defaults to $OUT, can be changed for autocomplete support